MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 The Deny rules will block user mode applications and kernel components considered unsafe for the security posture of the solution.

 > [!NOTE]
-> The allow and deny rules provided in the base policy are updated regularly to warranty the product funtionality and maximize the protection of the solution.
+> The Allow and Deny rules in the base policy are updated regularly to improve product funtionality and maximize protection of your solution.

-For learn more about the Deny rules, see the following lists:
+To learn more about Deny rules, see:

 - [Driver blocklist](/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules).

 - [User Mode blocklist](/windows/security/application-security/application-control/windows-defender-application-control/design/applications-that-can-bypass-wdac).

 ## BitLocker encryption